IntuitDeveloper/Transactional-Node-Samples/use-cases/send-email-with-attachments.md

 # Send Email with Attachments

-This use case demonstrates how to attach files to emails sent via Mailchimp Transactional (Mandrill) and outlines limits and best practices.
+This use case demonstrates how to attach files to emails sent via the Transactional API and outlines limits and best practices.

 ## Basic Attachments Example